Sign up below to be added to our mailing list for the latest news updates, access to exclusive contents, and more!

 In 2018, Delta Community will award $10,000 in scholarships to select students of Historically Black Colleges and Universities (HBCUs).
 The HBCU Scholarship contest is presented by Delta Community Credit Union.

+You could be a winner too!
 The contest period is now closed.
-Please check back in August for another chance to enter.
+Please check back in January for another chance to enter.

 We are proud to award Aaliyah Buckholts the second HBCU scholarship of 2018.
 Aaliyah is a sophomore at Savannah State University where she is majoring in Mathematics with a concentration in Secondary Education.She dreams of one day opening an academy that will provide underprivileged students with a world-class education.
 Aaliyah also stays active in her community by volunteering at local schools, Boys and Girls Clubs and Girl Scouts.
 Read more »